 You don't say England with an intensity.

-You want it to leave something with the people.
+You want it to leave something with.

 It has a cultural meaning, not just.